HELP

 02Approval flow

 1. Approved Change Order Total.
-Live roll-up at the top — sums every approved CO’s cost impact across the project.
+Live roll-up at the top.
+It sums every approved CO’s cost impact across the project.

 4. ‘approved’ badge with cost + time impact.
-Second row’s state — green badge plus +$4,800 / +3d.
-Cost impact rolls into the Approved Total above; time impact moves the project end date forward.
+Second row’s state, green badge plus +$4,800 / +3d.
+Cost impact rolls into the Approved Total above; time impact is stored for visibility only.

 5. Cross-company attribution. “by Fairfield HVAC Services” labels which sub originated this CO.
 GC sees all subs; subs see only their own.

 6. ‘proposed’ badge.
-Third row’s state — newly submitted, awaiting GC decision.
+Third row’s state, newly submitted and awaiting GC decision.

 7. Approve / Reject inline.
 Per-row actions for proposed COs.
 Click Approve to roll the cost into the total; click Reject to dismiss without applying.